stg-tud/SecureCoder/app/openapi-bridge/README.md

 - Optional but recommended for security analysis features: CodeQL CLI in `PATH` (the Guardian uses it when analyzing code).
 If not present, some security analysis steps may fail.

-## Configuration (Environment Variables)
+## Configuration (Environment Variables or -D system properties)
-The server reads its configuration from environment variables:
+The server reads its configuration from either environment variables or JVM system properties (`-DNAME=value`).

 - `PORT` — HTTP port (default: `8080`)
 - LLM selection (EngineFactory picks the first matching provider):